oreillymedia/hello-alexa/README.md

 Because this skill is only using the built-in `AMAZON.US_CITY` slot type, you won't need to define any Custom Slot Types.

-Click Next, and you'll move on to the Configuration step.
+Click Save, and wait while the interaction model is built.
+When it's done, the message below the Save button should read "Successfully updated the interaction model."

 ###